To Fight For Your Rights

 Our defense law firm is experienced in handling criminal charges.
 We are used to answering these and many, many other legal questions.

 If you have been arrested in Charlotte NC or face a DWI in Union County, North Carolina, we’re here to help.

-We have four convenient office locations in the Charlotte-Metro and up-state South Carolina region:
+We have three convenient office locations in the Charlotte-Metro and up-state South Carolina region: